devops329/devops/instruction/awsS3/awsS3.md

 ## Accessing S3 files

 You can experiment with S3 by using the AWS Browser console interface, or with the AWS CLI from your command console.
-For example, you can list all of the AWS S3 buckets that are owned by your account with the `ls` command.
+For example, you can list all the AWS S3 buckets that are owned by your account with the `ls` command.
 Make sure you have the AWS CLI installed in your development environment with an associated access key.
 Otherwise you can use the [AWS CloudShell service](https://aws.amazon.com/cloudshell/) from the AWS Browser Console to experiment with these commands.

 ```sh
 aws s3 ls